 The grayling is a master of disguise – and blends in seamlessly with the grey rocks.
 They are a late summer species, on the wing from July to September.

 Populations of graylings are declining throughout Ireland and it is classified as near threatened.
-A colony of graylings at the Miners’ Village is monitored annually by park staff.
+A colony of graylings at the Miners’ Village is monitored annually by National Park staff.

 The small heath can also be found in the Miners’ Village.
 It is another declining species that is classed as near threatened.
 It is on the wing between June and September.